alramdein/webly/README.md

 Double click on `index.html` file

+or you can access it live on https://alramdein.github.io/webly/

 # Author

 This website is created by Alif Ramdani a.k.a alramdein (https://github.com/alramdein).
 I open this repo publicly so I hope it can help others who want to learn Web Development or just use it on their projects.